-Respect for authority, in families (Galanti, 2003), relationships (Ramirez-Esparza, Gosling, and Pennebaker, 2008), and society (Ruiz, 2005), as a part of Hispanic culture is well documented and has been for decades (Matos, 2015; Triandis, Marin, Betancourt, Lisansky & Chang, 1982) and is represented in the Latino Familism Scale developed in 2003.
-Response patterns for three questions from the familism instrument that were part of the 2019 student survey addressed Hispanic student orientation to authority.
+Respect for authority, in families (Galanti, 2003), relationships (Ramirez-Esparza, Gosling, and Pennebaker, 2008), and society (Ruiz, 2005), as a part of Hispanic culture is well documented and has been for decades (Matos, 2015; Triandis, Marin, Betancourt, Lisansky & Chang, 1982).
+Key commitments relevant to this concept are represented in the Latino Familism Scale developed by Steidel and Contreras in 2003.
+Response patterns for three questions from the familism instrument that were part of the 2019 student survey are provided in Table 16 as evidence of the Hispanic students orientation to authority.